Australian law firm files $72-million class action against Volkswagen

-SYDNEY Law firm Maurice Blackburn will launch a class action lawsuit on Thursday on behalf of Australian owners of scam-tainted Volkswagen AG (VOWG_p.DE) seeking total damages "well north" of A$100 million ($71.59 million).
+SYDNEY Law firm Maurice Blackburn will launch a class action lawsuit on Thursday on behalf of Australian owners of scam-tainted Volkswagen AG (VOWG_p.DE) seeking total damages "well north" of A$100 million (47 million pounds).

 Volkswagen is embroiled in a global recall scandal, and faces several class action lawsuits, after tests showed that thousands of vehicles had been fitted with devices designed to mask the level of emissions.